 Insurance companies are always looking for ways to increase customer loyalty or get a leading edge over their competitors.
 The vanishing, disappearing or deductible free policy may be one of the ways an insurance company will gear their policy to seem more appealing to a consumer.
 Some car insurance companies refer to this as the option to purchase a "waiver of deductible".

 Although it has it's advantages, keep in mind you may be paying a little more for this kind of coverage.
-If that is the case, then you may want to weigh the cost of your deductible free policy against the cost of a policy with a deductible, especially if you are not worried about small claims.
+Weigh the cost of your deductible free policy against the cost of a policy with a deductible, especially if you are not worried about small claims.

 Does Your Insurance Policy Offer a Disappearing Deductible Clause?

-Some insurance companies also offer disappearing deductibles, reducing the amount you pay for your deductible by a certain percentage or dollar amount for each year you are claims free.
+Some insurance companies also offer disappearing deductibles.
+A disappearing deductible is when the insurance company reduces the amount you pay for your deductible by a certain percentage or dollar amount for each year you are claims free.

 How a Disappearing Deductible Loyalty Program Can Save You Money

-If, for example, your insurance company offers you the possibility of having a $500 disappearing deductible, then you could use this as a strategy to get a $1000 deductible, and only really have to pay the first $500 in a claim because they are waiving up to $500 (the maximum ceiling) of it due to your loyalty and good claims record.
-So you pay $500 in the claim but benefit from the discount of a $1,000 deductible policy price which could be 20 percent less.
+For example, your insurance company offers you the possibility of having a $500 disappearing deductible.You could use this as a strategy to get a $1000 deductible, and only really have to pay the first $500 in a claim because they are waiving up to $500 due to your loyalty and good claims record.
+So you pay $500 in the claim but benefit from the discount of a $1,000 deductible which could be on average 20 percent less in premium.

-Small claims cost you more than you get in the long term due to the possibility that you may lose a claims free discount or have claims frequency surcharges, so are small deductibles really helpful?
+Over time, small claims may cost you more than you get due to the possibility that you may lose a claims free discount or have claims frequency surcharges.

-Advertisements will promote these loyalty or disappearing deductibles, and there is no doubt it is nice not to pay a deductible in a claim; in a major loss, the disappearing deductible may be washed out by the waiver, and this is something to think about.
+Advertisements will promote loyalty or disappearing deductibles but keep in mind that in a major loss, the disappearing deductible may be washed out by the waiver.

 Combined Deductibles When You Insure Your Home and Car With One Insurer